The challenges and opportunities for rare disease drug development

 - The current regulatory landscape in the US and Europe and a review of recent approvals using historical controls

-William Maier, MD, PhD
+William C. Maier, MPH, PhD

 Chief Scientific Officer & Head of Rare Disease Research, Commercialisation and Outcomes, ICON